 We have a number of brilliant charities to choose from on our charity page (click here to view our Papillonkia Charities) but charity is intensely personal.
 You may prefer to donate to a different cause that we haven’t listed.
 We are happy to do this on your behalf, whether it’s a globally recognised charity or a small, local organisation in your area.
 You just let us know who you want to donate your sale to (or a percentage of your sale) and we will do the rest, confirming everything in writing to you once the money has been sent over.
 We are working with a charity platform - Work For Good who will be able to reach out to your chosen charity, or we can also do that ourselves.

 Follow the Designers’ Lead

 Designers are also giving back which is another reason why we want to do the same, for example, British iconic brand Burberry delivered over 100,000 non-surgical masks to the NHS (Brooks Bros in the USA did the same) while Armani and Prada are still making scrubs for the medical world.
 It’s not just about Coronavirus – Hugo Boss spent nearly 400,000 EUROS in donations 2018/2019 and they’re recognised for donating to UN refugees in Germany.
 Hermes has a budget of over 7 million EUROS annually for charity and is one of France’s most generous charity givers.
 Richemont donates 1.8% of its annual revenue to charity and PVH 3.8% (these figures date back over a couple of years).
 There are dozens more designer names that donate to charity.

-Finally – we’d like to quote Anna Wintour, Vogue Editor who last month said “Positivity is such a precious commodity right now.”
+Finally – we’d like to quote Anna Wintour, Vogue Editor said “Positivity is such a precious commodity right now.”
 We echo that so help us to give back.
 We don’t want charity to have a “moment” – we need it to always be at the forefront of our minds.